-- 8.20 Providers in receipt of a contract who are awarded a Grade 4 Inadequate inspection grade from Ofsted will be expected to cease recruitment of any new learners onto their programmes from the date of the inspection feedback meeting. - 8.21 Providers who have a sub-contracting relationship with any provider who is awarded a Grade 4 Inadequate inspection grade from Ofsted will be expected to cease recruitment of any new learners with the provider in question from the date of the inspection feedback meeting.
+- 8.20 Multiply is currently out of scope for Ofsted this change the following clauses would become effective. - 8.21 Learning Organisations in receipt of a contract who are awarded a Grade 4 Inadequate inspection grade from Ofsted will be expected to cease recruitment of any new learners onto their programmes from the date of the inspection feedback meeting. - 8.22 Learning Organisations who have a sub-contracting relationship with any Learning Organisation who is awarded a Grade 4 Inadequate inspection grade from Ofsted will be expected to cease recruitment of any new learners with the Learning Organisation in question from the date of the inspection feedback meeting.